ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 Configuration files are used to create a configuration object (see {class}`~virtual_rainforest.core.config.Config`), which contains details of the configuration process but also provides a dictionary interface to the configuration data.
-So, the example above might result in a `Config` object with the following data.
+So, the example above might result in a `Config` object with the following model specific data.

 ```python
 {'freshwater': {'update_interval': "1 month",  "no_of_ponds": 3}}